keiichicom/dslinux/README.md

 You need to first setup a VM with Debian Wheezy 7.11.0 i386 version and use that for your build.

 Then follow the instructions here, except you would clone this repo instead of downloading it from Apache Subversion.
 I strongly suggest to download a pre-compiled toolchain rather than trying to compile it locally.
-The toolchain I used is in the source tree: dslinux-toolchain-2008-01-24-i686.tbz :
+The toolchain I used is available here: [dslinux-toolchain-2008-01-24-i686.tbz](https://dslinux.org/toolchain/dslinux-toolchain-2008-01-24-i686.tbz) :

 https://www.dslinux.org/wiki/CompilingDSLinux.html